Traumatic Livelihood: Songs

-"Fish" is about being stuck in a cycle of being unable to fix a problem, and combines synths and strings with "gritty" live drums.
+"Fish" is about being stuck in a cycle of being unable to fix a problem and combines synths and strings with "gritty" live drums.
 Bean was inspired to write the song after a fishing game they were addicted to, which they associated with "not having a good time".
-On "Black Dress", Bean reflects on their past friendships after gaining sobriety; in the song's first verse, they recall their experience of doing drugs at the funeral of a friend who died of an overdose.
-DIYs Alex Rigotti called it a "mournful ballad"; Rhian Daly of The Forty-Five also highlighted its "spacious" melodies.
-"Best Junkie You Adore" sees Bean open up about their past ketamine addiction and describe "squalor with intricate detail while [...] [hopping] around a pretty vocal line", per Byrne.
-"Stockholm Butterfly" presents Bean's mixed feelings over the outcome of their legal case as they look back on a specific event from their teenage years and wish their abuser would die so they could not victimize anybody else.
+"Black Dress" is a "mournful ballad" featuring "spacious" melodies, over which Bean reflects on their struggles with addiction and past friendships after gaining sobriety; in the song's first verse, they recall their experience of doing drugs at the funeral of a friend who died of an overdose.
+"Best Junkie You Adore" also relates to Bean's struggles with addiction and sees them describe "squalor with intricate detail while [...] [hopping] around a pretty vocal line", per Byrne.
+"Stockholm Butterfly" presents Bean's mixed feelings over the outcome of their legal case as they look back on a specific event from their teenage years and wish their abuser would die so they could not victimise anybody else.
 In "Charm Bracelet", Bean tells themselves to accept their lack of control over events and that they "just have to keep going"; they intended the song to blend trip hop with country music.
-"Bitch with the Gun" is marked by dynamic shifts, and was originally intended as the final song on Traumatic Livelihood.
+"Bitch with the Gun" is marked by dynamic shifts and was originally intended as the final song on Traumatic Livelihood, as Bean felt it encompassed its themes.
 The final track on the album's standard version, "The Blood Brings Colour and Fluoresce", is about "find[ing] magic in the badness" and sees Bean compare life to tending a garden over strings and "splashing" drums.
-Daisy Carter of DIY viewed the Extended Edition bonus track "It's Not My Fault (It's Yours)" as sharing the themes of the main album with its exploration of the non-linearity of trauma.
+Bean described the Extended Edition bonus track "It's Not My Fault (It's Yours)" as "exposing myself and the kind of parts of my brain that maybe I don't want people to always see" and viewed it as departing from the main album's themes in discussing how "despite having a lot of music and media that's very self help-y, [...]
+I am definitely not healed."
+DIYs Daisy Carter felt the song showed "how recovering from trauma isn't a linear experience".'